ARRIEL

 For rights-related questions, please contact my literary agent, Jodi Reamer at Writers House here.

-If you’d like to interview me for your podcast or publication, please contact my assistant via my contact form or reach out to my publicists Lathea Mondesir and Jaleesa Davis.
+If you’d like to interview me for your podcast or publication, please contact my assistant via my contact form or assistant@arriwrites.com.